hiwenny/cdk-serverless/README.md

 2. Alternatively, do development in an Admin user in `DEV` environment, and get a Cloud Security expert to set it up properly for `PROD` with proper permissions for different resources.
 Not ideal, but for the sake of development... just tag it [NEEDS REVIEW] and add __proper configuration__ as a __requirement for release__.

-3. FYI: Remember to do `cdk destroy` with every planned infra changes to clean it up. __Do not__ delete resources manually since this breaks the CloudFormation reference, causing weird errors (something about environments).
+3. FYI: Remember to do `cdk destroy` with every planned infra changes to clean it up.
+In general, __do not__ delete resources manually since this breaks the CloudFormation reference, causing weird errors (something about environments).
 If needed, delete CloudFormation stack to start over.

+4. The exception to is related to `cdk bootstrap` staging process and `cdk destroy`: both create S3 CDKToolkit buckets for staging, which you need to delete manually in order to not get charged despite `cdk destroy` supposedly meant to do a one-touch cleanup...

-4. How to structure CDK if there is an established resources built via SDK?
+5. How to structure CDK if there is an established resources built via SDK?
    - Use `fromXYZ()` method in each constructs to check existing one (https://garbe.io/blog/2019/09/20/hey-cdk-how-to-use-existing-resources/)
    - In that case, it's no use having separate repos for each resource (SDK-based publishing) - can just do all in one CDK repo.

-5. Is this still in beta though?
+6. Is this still in beta though?
-   - Possibly, considering it's not in AWS main console yet.
+   - Possibly, considering it's not in AWS main console yet, and the general bits and pieces hanging off still (e.g. no auto-cleanup of staging bucket).
 It is promising, though.